trinodb/trino/service/trino-proxy/README.txt

-# Proxy service for Presto
+# Proxy service for Trino

-This proxy server allows clients to securely access a remote Presto server (or set of servers) without having direct access to the server.
+This proxy server allows clients to securely access a remote Trino server (or set of servers) without having direct access to the server.
-For example, if the Presto server is behind a firewall, only the proxy needs to be exposed to the client.
+For example, if the Trino server is behind a firewall, only the proxy needs to be exposed to the client.

-The proxy natively understands the Presto protocol and rewrites the "nextUri" in response payloads to point to the proxy rather than the remote server.
+The proxy natively understands the Trino protocol and rewrites the "nextUri" in response payloads to point to the proxy rather than the remote server.